Ajit805-lab/Employee-Attrition-Analysis/README.md

         It can occur due to voluntary resignations, retirements, layoffs, or involuntary terminations.
 This project analyses the

         key factors of employee attrition such as salary, job-statisfaction, enviorment of company etc.
+## 🎯 2.
+Objectives

+        ✅ What the causes of employee attrition

 # 📌 Project Details
     📛 Project Name: Employee Attrition